Fred-Michael/Fred-Michael/README.md

     public static string AboutMe()
     {
         return "I am a highly skilled and innovative Software Developer.
-An expert in designing and developing cutting-edge, robust software solutions by leveraging the power of the .NET ecosystem.
-Detail-oriented and committed to delivering high-quality software applications.
-Collaborative and adaptable, with a strong grasp of the latest industry trends";
+An expert in designing and developing cutting-edge, \nrobust software solutions by leveraging the power of the .NET ecosystem.
+Detail-oriented and committed to delivering high-quality software applications. \nCollaborative and adaptable, with a strong grasp of the latest industry trends";
     }

     public static string LanguagesSpoken()